 Similarly, when a block becomes available, send a notification to all surgeons looking for block time and allocate it on a first-come, first-served basis.
 Such just-in-time alerts enable block reallocation before blocks go abandoned, and that increases overall surgical and block utilization.
 By using this process Baptist Health Jacksonville achieved an 11% point increase in block utilization.
 Dignity Health’s Sequoia Hospital, meanwhile, increased block utilization by 10%, and also saw a two-fold increase in minutes released.

 2. Increase transparency across the board

-There are two issues with metrics today.
+There are two issues with operating room metrics as they are commonly applied today.